rjungemann/satc/README.md

 Points are represented as arrays of doubles.
 I am considering allowing this to be easily changed, but for now, it should handle nearly any use case.

+Please feel free to file issues or pull requests.

 ## Usage

 Simply place the `satc.h` file somewhere in your header search path, and